aettic/slither/readme.md

 For weeks, Alys had been on the verge of unlocking the secrets of an entrance to the Faewilds, or the Underworld which is located very near to her farm.
 In fact it's located inside her corn field.
 However, it's not always there.
 This entrance is a spiral staircase leading underground, but it simply does not always exist.
 It can only be seen or experienced with the proper alignment of the stars.
 One of these alignments happened within the last few weeks, and Alys stumbled upon this entrance by accident.
 She ventured in, and found herself caught in the mystical and timeless world of the Fairies and the Goblins.
 They did not take too kindly to her presence, and chased her out.

 This prompted Alys to work tirelessly on figuring out what alignment caused this entrance to manifest tangibly in her world, and what she could do magically to open it once again.
 This was a dangerous game she began playing, and it cost her her son's life.
 He was killed by Goblins who ransacked her farm, and stole her animals.
 Dareth was her only son, and helped her considerably on the farm.
 The night of the same day that the Goblins attacked, she was spirited away by elementals and fae, and taken down into their Underworld.

 There, she is a prisoner, experiencing that mystical and unforgiving place of insanity without the reliable rising and setting of the sun.
+She has undergone torture as the Fae scholars try desperately to figure out how she discovered them.
+She stands resolute, and they aren't happy.

 You must explore her abandoned farm, and discover clues that lead to finding and opening the gate, and venture into the Underworld to rescue her.